 “Would he be considered a martyr if it was day one and he died from stupidity?”

 We made it to Morogoro, where we started heading towards town.
-The driver throws his hands up and stammers something in Swahili that I pretend to understand.
+The driver threw his hands up and stammers something in Swahili that I pretended to understand.
 In these situations, I am always the one to just give-it-a-go.
-It’s one of the things I hate most about myself.
-I crouch towards the front of the bus, vaguely remembering directions to the house.
-(I tend to have two things going for me, the first is confidence of steel and the second is that I am completely self-aware).
-So I was fully aware that I knew only ONE word in Swahili, but darn-it I was going to make it work (confidence of steel).
+It’s one of the things that I hate most about myself.
+I crouched towards the front of the bus, vaguely remembering directions to the house.
+(I tend to have two things going for me: the first is confidence of steel and the second is that I am completely self-aware).
+So, while I was fully aware that I knew only ONE word in Swahili, darn-it I was going to make it work (confidence of steel).
 You see, before we moved to Tanzania, a very kind Kenyan man, Ben, wasted donated his Thursday evenings to help our team learn Swahili.
 It was such a kind and generous waste use of his time.
-However, the one thing I gleaned from his countless hours was that his last name was Mbele…and that meant “in front of”.
+However, the one thing I gleaned from his countless hours was that his last name was Mbele…and that meant “in front of” or “forward”.
 So, in the most obnoxious and loud American voice I yelled in the drivers ear “mbele…mbele…mbele” until we arrived at our location.

 Like idiots, we unloaded the bus with actual excitement.
 We brought all of our luggage in the small house that we are sharing with our teammate Shan, who happened to be, like an idiot, making this cross-continental move with us.
 We looked around and chose bedrooms, there were three, so that fun lasted about 2 minutes.
 We then decided we should probably make a plan for things like…oh you know, food and water.
 I went to grab my Swahili/English dictionary which I thought to be deep in my luggage-because somehow mascara and a gallon-sized bags of sanitary wipes were more important things to place in my carry-on.